Automotive trim level: Naming systems

 Trim levels are often designated by a pair of letters; for example, DX, LX, LS, EX, GL, SE, or GT.
 They can also be designated an alphanumeric code (e.g., Z28, XR5, GT3), or using a word (e.g., Executive, Ambition or Deluxe).
 Many of the letter combinations have their origins in named trim levels, with DX and DL meaning "Deluxe," GL "Grand Luxe," SE "Special Edition," GT "Gran Turismo," and so on.

 In North America, long-running designations for high-performance trim levels include Chevrolet's "SS" (first introduced on the 1961 Impala) and Ford's "GT" (first used on the 1965 Mustang).
 General Motors also uses alphanumeric coding to denote handling packages installed on performance vehicles, such as "Z28" on the Camaro, the Buick GS, or the Oldsmobile 442, and currently uses the designation "Z71" on the Suburban and Tahoe (for Silverado/Sierra trucks, it is a package, though it was a separate trim from 2004–2005 and 2014–2018).

 Some manufacturers have consistently used the same word for the highest trim level on several models.
 For example, Nissan used the word "Brougham" as the highest trim level on both the Cedric and Gloria.
 The "Brougham" designation as a trim level originated in the North American (U.S.) market; it was originally a body style.

+The different trim models depend on the brand, which is explained in the table below: